yanurisc/Capstone_3/README.md

   categories are selling more vs less

 **Page 2 – State Sales & Top-Selling Books**
-- Pie chart showing relative sales for each state in the Northeast region to show each state's share of total sales
+- Donut chart showing relative sales for each state in the Northeast region to show each state's share of total sales
 - Table listing top-selling books including author names to identify which general audience books are performing best (excluding textbooks)